Financing

 Terms

-• 25-year fixed rate term for real estate
+• 20 or 25-year fixed rate term for real estate

 • 10-year fixed rate term for machinery and equipment